Johnson Grabs Win With Late Pass On Stewart

 Martin, who finished 10th, remained in the lead by eight points over Gordon, who overcame a tire problem and a lost lap to finish 12th.
 Burton remained third, 11 points behind, and Johnson stayed in fourth, moving to 28 points back.

-The Bristol race next Sunday will also be the debut of NASCAR's new Car of Tomorrow, which could throw a wild card into the mix, depending on which teams are the first to figure out of the all-new, bigger and boxier car.
+The Bristol race next Sunday will also be the debut of NASCAR's new Car of Tomorrow, which could throw a wild card into the mix, depending on which teams figure out of the all-new, bigger and boxier car first.